-How to Flirt With Your Wife Like You’re Still Dating
+How To Flirt With Your Partner Like You’re Still Dating

 Maybe you’ve been married for a few years or a few decades.
-Either way, the excitement, spontaneity, and general panic you felt on in the early days of your relationship have likely been replaced by familiarity, comfort, and new brand of panic associated with being the pater familias.
+Either way, the excitement, spontaneity, and general panic you felt on in the early days of your relationship have likely been replaced by familiarity, comfort, and new brand of panic associated with being a family man.
 It’s natural.
 But it can make any marriage feel, well, stale.
 That’s why you need to dust off single you’s best tool.
 No, not your shiny Club Monaco “going out shirt”.
-You need to re-learn how to show your playful, appreciative, and affectionate side.
-You need to learn how to flirt with your wife.
+You need to re-learn how to show your playful, appreciative, affectionate side.
+You need to remember how to flirt.

 “For whatever reason, when we’re married we don’t think we have to or need to do the things we did when we were dating,” says Fran Greene, a couples counselor and author of The Flirting Bible.
 “Somehow when the commitment is there we feel like we can say ‘Thank God, I don’t have to do that anymore.’
 But it’s the opposite.”